HacerSalman/InviteMe/README.md

 # InviteMe

 It is an android project for sharing a location with your friends and invite them to the location.
-It include sweet alert dialog,ButterKnife library, fragment and androidx technologies
+It includes sweet alert dialog,ButterKnife library, fragment and androidx technologies